-The winning entries from our 12th competition are below.
+The 2018 winners from our 12th competition are below.
 Scroll down to view judges’ comments.
 To read the winning poems check out our anthologies page.

 The 2018 Competition